 New high-speed rail route not welcome in Kings County

-FRESNO, Calif. -- Opposition in Kings County already prompted the California High-Speed Rail Authority to move its proposed route from East of Hanford to West of Hanford.
+FRESNO, Calif.
+(KFSN) -- Opposition in Kings County already prompted the California High-Speed Rail Authority to move its proposed route from East of Hanford to West of Hanford.
 The latest proposal stays to the west but bypasses some contested areas.

 The new route would take up five hundred fewer acres of land and impact about 150 fewer homes and businesses.
 But to Kings County Supervisor Doug Verboon it doesn't change a thing.